jbruchanov/KoStra/README.md

 //avoid using this directly
 val qualifiers = com.jibru.kostra.defaultQualifiers()

-//access the value via DefaultQualifiersProvider is preferred way how to get the value in any general
+//access the value via DefaultQualifiersProvider is preferred way how to get the value in any general case
 //DefaultQualifiersProvider has property delegate where you can define your own provider for the value,
 //if undefined, it falls back to defaultQualifiers() val ktQualifiers = com.jibru.kostra.DefaultQualifiersProvider.current